hloh42/hloh42.github.io/Writing - Artist Work/250806_4Cs_DanSullivan.md

 Innovation requires fear and excitement.

-Innovation is the electricity that's generated from the stress and the strain between afuture situation you've committed yourself to and not yet having the capability to achieve it.
+Innovation is the electricity that's generated from the stress and the strain between a future situation you've committed yourself to and not yet having the capability to achieve it.

 15.Living a life without courage just doesn't work.
 You want more capability and confidence, but you have to pay with commitment and courage.